thomastoledo/crescendo.js/README.md

     // and if there are any mistake crescendo.next('emailFormat', 'email');

-    // if everything is fine, you can just add the error crescendo.hideError('emailFormat', 'email');
+    // if everything is fine, you can just hide the error crescendo.hideError('emailFormat', 'email');
 });
 ```